awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/monitoring-with-cloudwatch-logs.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. On the navigation bar, choose a region\.
+1. On the navigation bar, choose a Region\.

 1. In the navigation pane, choose **Logs**\.

-1. Select a log group and log stream to view a list of error logs related to data delivery failure\.
+1. Choose a log group and log stream to view a list of error logs related to data delivery failure\.